 - 1. On February 9, 2018, Cameco announced that it is ceasing U.S. operations due to an expectation of prolonged poor uranium market conditions.
 The NRC staff is proceeding with its licensing reviews while seeking further information from Cameco regarding its licensing plans. - 9.
 For minor uranium recovery licensing actions, please provide the following information each reporting period, including any months previously reported, in this format: - a.
 Size of inventory; - b.
 Number of acceptance reviews completed on time; - c.
-The number of items completed in the period being reported; and - d.
+The number of items completed in the period being reported; and

+- d.
 Of the items completed in the reporting period, the number completed within the forecasted schedule. - e.
 Please identify any "unusually complex" items omitted from the inventory and provide the age of the item, a brief description of the item, the justification for omitting it from the inventory size, and an explanation for any review exceeding its original schedule by 125 percent.

 Month/Year Size of Inventory Number of Acceptance Reviews Completed on Time (1) Number of Items Completed During Month Number of Items Completed Within Forecasted Schedule (2) Unusually Complex Items Omitted from Inventory

 Nov-2017 21 NA 2 1 0

 Dec-2017 21 1 0 0 0

 Jan-2018 21 (3) 1 1 1 0

 Feb-2018 19 2 2 2 0

 Mar-2018 11 NA 8 8 0

 Apr-2018 10 3 2 2 0

 May-2018 9 NA 1 1 0

 June-2018 8 NA 1 1 0

-July-2018 8 2 1 1 0
+July-2018 9(4) 3(4) 1 1 0

-Aug-2018 6 NA 2 2 0
+Aug-2018 7 (4) NA 2 2 0

+Sep-2018 1 NA 3 3 0

 - 1. NA means not applicable no acceptance reviews were due in the corresponding month. - 2.
 This column represents the total number of minor licensing actions completed within the staff's forecasted schedule in a particular month.
 At times, the uranium recovery staff has to divert resources from minor licensing actions to address oversight of operating sites, emergent issues, and major licensing actions.
-When this occurs, the NRC staff

-- tries to accommodate the licensee's priorities for completion of minor licensing actions.
+When this occurs, the NRC staff tries to accommodate the licensee's priorities for completion of minor licensing actions.
 However, this has impacted the staff's ability to complete minor licensing actions within the forecasted schedule. - 3.
-The size of the inventory for January has been decreased to account for the completion of a licensing action on January 31, 2018. - 10.
-Please provide a concise summary of the status of the process for the State of Wyoming to become an Agreement State.
+The size of the inventory for January has been decreased to account for the completion of a licensing action on January 31, 2018. - 4.
+The size of the inventory for July and August has been increased to account for an additional action that was under review by the NRC staff. - 5.
+On September 30, 2018, the NRC relinquished its oversight responsibilities for uranium recovery facilities to the State of Wyoming under the NRC's Agreement State program.
+Three of the minor licensing actions completed in September were completed within the forecasted schedule.
+The remaining three licensing actions were transferred to the State of Wyoming for completion.

+10. Please provide a concise summary of the status of the process for the State of Wyoming to become an Agreement State.